3.8 Provisions, contingent liabilities and contingent assets

 Inflationary risk:

-The Company closely monitors the inflation data and analyses the reasons for wide fluctuations thereof and its effect on various sectors and businesses.
+The Company closely monitors the inflation data and analyses the reasons for wide fluctuations thereof and Its effect on various sectors and businesses.
 The main objective is to avoid inflationary risk and accordingly invest in securities and debt instruments that provides higher returns as compared to the inflation in long-term.

-Note 34-Capital management
+Note 34-Caoltal management

 For the purpose of Company's capital management, capital includes issued equity share capital, other equity reserves and borrowed capital less cash and cash equivalents.
 The primary objective of capital management is to maintain an efficient capital structure to reduce the cost of capital, support corporate expansion strategies and to maximize shareholder's value.